 Steps to Take if You are Attacked by a Dog

 If you or a loved one is attacked by a dog, no matter the location, it is a wise idea to know what safety steps are best to take.
 It is recommended that a person take the following action in these cases:

 Speak with a Dog Bite Accident Attorney

 If you live in North Dakota or Minnesota and have suffered bites or any other types of injury from a dog attack, it is critical to speak with a seasoned criminal defense attorney at O’Keeffe O’Brien Lyson Foss today.
 Our experienced legal team understands just how devastating dog bite accidents can be and will work hard to make sure that you obtain the compensation you deserve.
-Contact one of our experienced personal injury attorneys, Tatum O’Brien, Tim O’Keeffe, Tatum O’Brien or Sara Monson by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or 877-235-8002.
+Contact one of our experienced personal injury attorneys, Tatum O’Brien, Tim O’Keeffe, or Sara Monson by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002.